PeterShinners/comp/design/overview.md

     * Prefer the closing curly brace to end on its own line and match the indentation of the line with the leading curly brace.
 * When complicated pipeline contains layers of nesting, consider a double curly brace to easily identify the entry and exit of subsections in the pipeline.

+## Whitespace and Separators

+The language allows any optional whitespace in between any tokens.
+The only requirement is that whitespace is required between statements.

+There are no commas or separators used between field definitions.
+There is no semicolon or terminating symbol to mark the end of statements or pipelines.

+## Tokens

+Tokens are used for naming everything in Comp.
+There are several rules for valid token names.
+* Tokens must follow the UAX #31 specification for valid tokens.
+  * This matches the behavior of Python and Rust.
+* The `ID_Continue` set is expanded to also include the ascii hyphen.

+The language convention is to use all lowercase characters where writing purely Comp specific identifiers.
+When interfacing with other languages or data specifications, use capitalizations and underscores where preferred.

+The style preference is to use the hyphens as word separators instead of compacting token names into abnormal compound words.

+The style of using lowercase words with hyphen separates is referred to as **lisp-case**.

+Examples
+* `html5`
+* `content-accept`
+* `_parity_bit`
+* `用户名`

 ## Module contents

 A module defines a set of **functions**, **shapes**, and **tags**.
-There are several other definitions available, but these are the common ones.
-Each of these concepts is always prefixed with a specific character.
+Each type of definition uses a unique character to prefix the name when it is defined and every time it is referenced.

-When referencing definitions from other modules, the syntax keeps the character prefix on the module and object reference.
-This prefix is used on definition and reference of these objects.
+When referencing definitions from other modules, the language requies the character prefix on the module and object reference.

 * **Function** `:` prefixed with a colon, like `:process` or `:number:absolute`
 * **Shape** `~` prefixed with tilde, like `~Rect` and `~io~Stream`